 The temperature difference is converted back to electrical energy by a heat engine.

 Electricity is sent back to the grid when it is needed.

-The Malta system has some important qualities that make it viable from both an environmental and cost perspective.
-The components are inexpensive because much of the system uses conventional technology – steel tanks, air and cooling liquids are all simple to procure.
-Salt is easily extracted from the earth and can store heat without degrading or emitting toxic byproducts.
+The Malta system has some important qualities that address this challenge – making it viable from both an environmental and cost perspective.
+The components and raw materials are inexpensive because much of the system uses conventional and easy-to-procure technology like steel tanks, air, and cooling liquids.
+Salt is easily extracted from the earth and can store heat with minimal degradation or toxic byproducts.
 The salt tanks can also be re-charged many thousands of times, for possibly up to 40 years – at least three times longer than other current storage options.